-Originally from Hawaii, Maile brings over 10 years of experience in marketing, business development, retail management and merchandising to Preschool Moves.
-She too has been dancing since she was in preschool and continues to dance today.
+Originally from Hawaii, Maile has been dancing since she was in preschool as well, and she continues to dance today.
 If you're lucky enough she might even dance hula for you!
 One of her very first jobs in high school was to teach dance to young children.
 She enjoyed teaching and choreographing throughout high school and college.
 Maile continues to dance in studios around Boston.
 Her love of ballet, jazz and contemporary keeps her energized as she tries to keep up with her 5 year old son.

 Maile's passion for dance, warm energy and silly faces help her engage with our youngest students and inspire them to dance like no one is watching!